Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 AMBEDKAR PARK

-Also, the whole park is made in such a way to depict the life of Bhimrao Ambedkar.
+Also, the whole park is made in such a way as to depict the life of Bhimrao Ambedkar.
 The aerial view of the park seems to be of a flower with four petals.

 Moreover, from the photographer’s eye, this place exceeds the minimum requirements — it is a perfect place for great photos.